makaroni4/notenote/README.md

 `note`

-Create a custom file, it'll be automatically linked to today's note file:
+You can create custom note files.
+They'll be added to today's folder:

+`note on tax return`

+Sync new notes to Github:

-`note %FILE_NAME%`
+`note sync`

-Generate a website based on all follows:
+Generate a website based on all notes:

 `note web`